 Illuminates and evaluates how Christian scripture, theology, history, and practices interact with the contemporary global discussion about sustainability and anthropogenic climate change.
-Prerequisite: REL 200 or REL 102.
+Prerequisite: REL 200.
 SUST 300 can fulfill the Seaver Core requirement for REL 300.

 SUST 315 Food & Sustainability (4)